Healthy Food for Longevity: A Food Philosophy

 For produce with well-known human rights issues, such as bananas and cocoa, I also look for organic and fair trade products.

-9. Seasonal Eating
+9. Fresh Food & Seasonal Eating

 I believe there’s wisdom in eating with the seasons, where possible.
 Seasonal eating aligns with what’s freshest, most nutrient-dense, and sometimes, most affordable.
 It also supports biodiversity in the diet.
 Instead of relying on the same few fruits and veggies year-round that may have been transported long distances, I let the seasons guide my grocery list as much as possible.
 This diversity helps nourish the gut and brings joy into cooking—because every season brings new flavors and inspiration.